agonzalezro/agonzalezro.github.io/_content/talks/winter-hackathon-2012.rst

 =============================

 :date: 2012-11-27
-:tags: hackathon, pygrunn, paylogic, backbone, flask, slides
+:tags: hackathon, pygrunn, paylogic, backbone, flask, slides, pygrunn

 Few days ago, actually, more than one week ago (but I was very busy :) we made our first `PyGrunn hackathon`_.
 I was lucky and from all the list of ideas, the